Do you have a passion for marine science and desire to share your enthusiasm with others?

 Why volunteer?

 Volunteering with Marine Extension and Georgia Sea Grant is a great opportunity to build and connect with your community, learn new skills, gain experience in marine science or education or mentorship of others.
 Whether early in your career and looking for experience, just moved to the area and wanting to become involved or enjoying a much-deserved retirement, volunteering with Marine Extension and Georgia Sea Grant has something for you.
-Your skills and experience, in turn will lend strength and flexibility to our program.
+Your skills and experience, in-turn, will lend strength and flexibility to our program.

 Available Volunteer Opportunities